To see the different subjects and courses we have available to school leavers visit the School Leavers area.

 After the interview, your offer will be sent via email, so please make sure you keep an eye on your account.
 There will be a button in the email to accept you offer or you can email our Admissions team on firstname.lastname@example.org or call 01278 441368.

 We would encourage you to accept your offer unless you are 100% sure you don’t want to study at BTC.
-By accepting your offer it allows us to plan class sizes and secures you a place for the start of term.
-If you don’t accept your offer until later in the year you may find the course you want to study is full or be cancelled because of low numbers!
+Accepting your offer allows us to plan class sizes and secures you a place for the start of term.
+If you don’t accept your offer until later in the year you may find the course you want to study is full or be cancelled because of low numbers.

 If you decide to accept your place at BTC, we will continue to send you information about starting College.